Azure-Samples/dotnetcore-sqldb-tutorial/README.md

 ---
 topic: .NET Core MVC sample for Azure App Service
 languages:
+- csharp
 - aspx-csharp
+page_type: sample
+description: "This is a sample application that you can use to follow along with the Build a .NET Core and SQL Database web app in Azure Web Apps for Containers tutorial."
 products:
+- azure
-  - Azure App Service
+- aspnet-core
-  - Azure Web Apps
+- azure-app-service
 ---

 # .NET Core MVC sample for Azure App Service